Buddleja skutchii

 Buddleja skutchii is endemic to much of the sierras of Central America, growing mostly in pine-oak forest, also in cloud forest, and in shrubby secondary growth.
 The species was first named and described by Morton in 1935.

 Description

 Buddleja skutchii is a dioecious tree 5 - 25 m tall, with brown to blackish fissured bark.
 The young branches are quadrangular and tomentose, bearing lanceolate to ovate-lanceolate leaves 6 - 20 cm long by 2 - 10 cm wide, membranaceous to subcoriaceous, glabrescent above, below with adpressed indumentum, the margins entire.
 The yellow to orange paniculate leafy-bracted inflorescences are 8 - 15 cm long by 8 - 20 cm wide, comprising 3 - 4 orders of branches bearing small cymules 0.4 - 0.6 cm in diameter, each with 3 - 15 flowers.
 Ploidy: 2n = 76.

 Cultivation

-The species is grown at the Strybing Arboretum and Golden Gate Park in San Francisco and in France at Le Jardin de Rochevieille.
+The species is grown at the San Francisco Botanical Garden in San Francisco and in France at Le Jardin de Rochevieille.